veganaize/closure-compiler/Writing-Compiler-Pass.md

 }
 ```

-The NodeTraversal traverses the AST in a left-to-right post order manner.
+The NodeTraversal traverses the AST in a left-to-right post-order manner.
 Within the visit method we can specify what to do with each node as we visit it.

 # Recognizing Code Patterns